bizzkit-commerce/cms-starter-kit/README.md

 ## SEO

 Some basic search engine optimizations can be achieved by adding the appropriate [meta tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta) to the `<head>` element, such as description, keywords and open graph fields.
 This example extends the `Page` model in Builder with these fields that can be populated by content creators themselves, which then are rendered using the `<SeoMetadata>` component.

+The example requires a page content model set up, called Page.
+The model should have the following fields:

+- `title` of type Text
+- `description` of type Long text
+- `keywords` of type Tags
+- `noIndex` of type Boolean
+- `noFollow` of type Boolean
+- `openGraphTitle` of type Text
+- `openGraphDescription` of type Text
+- `openGraphImage` of type Bizzkit dam file (see previous section of [components](#components))

 [Go to source](./src/components/SeoMetadata/index.ts)